temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Develop the Workflow

-A Workflow starts with a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), a sequence of steps defined in code and carried out in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).
+A Workflow starts with a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), which is a sequence of steps defined in code and carried out in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).
 Before you write the Workflow Definition, define the data object that your application will use.

 ### Data objects